carVertical

 When buying a used car, relying on crash test information and safety ratings isn’t enough.
 Even the safest vehicles with 5-star ratings can be involved in accidents, which can damage their frame, suspension, engine, airbags, and more.

-That’s why we recommend complementing the NCAP test scores with carVertical’s history report to learn if the car has been damaged in the past.
+That’s why we recommend complementing the Euro NCAP test scores with carVertical’s history report to learn if the car has been damaged in the past.
 The history report also contains other valuable information, such as mileage and theft records, technical specifications, ownership changes, photos, and more.
 The benefits of NCAP safety ratings for consumers are obvious, but combining them with a history report mitigates the risk of buying a car in poor condition.

 car damage report